-While brunch is the standard way to do Mother’s Day in Dallas, we also want to point out a few other activities that would make for a lovely day out:
+While brunch is the standard way to do Mother’s Day in Dallas, we also want to point out a few activities that would make for a lovely day out:

-Unique Ways to Celebrate Mom this Mother’s Day
+Unique Ways to Celebrate Mom

-Bagel Run 2022 | MAY 8
+Bagel Run 2023 | May 14

-Dallas Mother’s Day Brunch You Won’t Want to Miss
+Dallas Mother’s Day Brunch Ideas

-I always heard that Dallas has the most restaurants per capita in the country.
+I’ve always heard that Dallas has the most restaurants per capita in the country.
 Probably an urban myth, but, nevertheless, brunch options abound!
 Here are a few that have good food AND good aesthetics.
 We had to narrow things down somehow, after all.